ovaistariq/mha-helper/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-mha-helper could always use more documentation, whether as part of the
+MHA Helper could always use more documentation, whether as part of the
-official mha-helper docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~